ansermino/CodeLens/deliverables/iteration-01.review.md

  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.
  -------------------------------------
- * We should have regular but shorter meetings, instead of few long meetings.
-This will help all group members to stay on track, and make sure that we agree on where the whole project is heading.
+ * In case of disagreement on the project direction, sometimes it's impossible to reach compromise.
+In this case it's important to make sure that the side whose idea is rejected understands what was the issue with it.
- * We should lower our expectations.
-During this iteration, we spent a lot of time on some ideas that were too ambicious for a two-months project.
-We could improve productivity by doing small steps.
+ * Time managment is a crucial part of development.
+It's extremely hard to be productive without good time management.
  * It's important to get feedback from every member of the group.